₹99,000

 Day 15: Dharamsala - Pathankot 3 hours Drive

-We have a free morning to further explore this magical town – why not visit the Tibetan market or take a visit to one of the majestic monasteries?
-In the afternoon, we take the transfer back to Pathankot train station to catch the overnight sleeper train back to Delhi.
-Overnight: Train.
+We have a free morning to continue exploring the enchanting town.
+Consider visiting the Tibetan market or exploring one of the magnificent monasteries.
+In the afternoon, we will transfer back to Pathankot train station to catch the overnight sleeper train back to Delhi.
+Accommodation for the night will be on the train.

 Day 16: Delhi - Agra